 - Most midwives have private birth centres/houses.
 These are fully equipped for anything and everything relating to natural birth and its possible complications.
 But if a Caesarean section becomes necessary the mom would have to be transferred to a hospital.

 - Lastly, private midwives can do a birth at the mom’s own home.
 It is wonderful to witness how different a woman’s body reacts when she is in her own environment.
 This option may sound way-out, but it really is not.
-It is how women have been giving birth for millions of years, but with a trained and experienced professional present.
+It is how women have been giving birth for thousands of years, but with a trained and experienced professional present.
 And nothing beats getting in your own shower and back in the peacefulness of your own bed with your new baby after all is done!

 Birth with a private midwife typically involves the following: